 A new window will pop open with a field to select your .ova file.
 Browse to the file you’d like to import.
 VirtualBox will take a few seconds to read the information on the file.

 The window will shift to a table that lets you choose the settings for your soon-to-be-imported appliance.
 From here, you can set key features of the virtual machine, like the amount of available memory.
-When you’re ready, finish up and let VirtualBox run the import process.
+When you’re ready, click on the “Import” button and let VirtualBox run the import process.

 After the process completes, your VM will be ready to use.

 Exporting an OVA

 Exporting OVA files may be even more important than importing them.
 It’s a great way to back up and take snapshots of your VMs.
 Exporting your OVAs also enables you to clone them across multiple machines or run simultaneous instances of your VMs on the same computer.